 New York Commercial Electricity: Deregulated since 1998.
 100+ licensed ESCOs compete for commercial accounts.
-NYC/LI zones have the highest rates nationally; businesses save 15-25% through competitive procurement.
+NYC/LI zones have the highest rates nationally; procurement outcomes depend on default service, ESCO terms, usage shape, and capacity pass-throughs.

 New York Commercial Natural Gas: Gas choice via ConEd Gas, National Grid Gas, and National Fuel.
 Transco Z6 basis drives NYC pricing and can spike dramatically in winter.
 Dual-commodity contracts simplify billing and unlock volume discounts.
 Gas Guide →